yohasebe/wp2txt/README.md

 1. A new option `--category-only` has been added.
 When this option is enabled, only the title and category information of the article is extracted.
 2. A new option `--summary-only` has been added.
 If this option is enabled, only the title, category information, and opening paragraphs of the article will be extracted.
-3. Text conversion with the current version of WP2TXT is *several times faster* than the previous version due to parallel processing of multiple files (the rate of speedup depends on the CPU cores used for processing).
+3. Text conversion with the current version of WP2TXT is *more than 2x times faster* than the previous version due to parallel processing of multiple files (the rate of speedup depends on the CPU cores used for processing).

 ## Screenshot

 <img src='https://raw.githubusercontent.com/yohasebe/wp2txt/master/image/screenshot.png' width="700" />

+**Environment**

-- WP2TXT 1.0.0
+- WP2TXT 1.0.1
-- MacBook Pro (2019) 2.3GHz 8-Core Intel Core i9 (16 virtual cores)
+- MacBook Pro (2021 Apple M1 Pro)
-- enwiki-20220802-pages-articles.xml.bz2 (approx. 20GB)
+- enwiki-20220720-pages-articles.xml.bz2 (19.98 GB)

-In the above environment, the process (decompression, splitting, extraction, and conversion) to obtain the plain text data of the English Wikipedia takes a little over two hours.
+In the above environment, the process (decompression, splitting, extraction, and conversion) to obtain the plain text data of the English Wikipedia takes less than 1.5 hours.

 ## Features